BST Insert

 Step 1: BST-INSERT Specification

-So let's say that our algorithm BST-INSERT takes a BST, tree, and an item to insert, x.
+Let's say that our algorithm BST-INSERT takes a BST, tree, and an item to insert, x.

-Let's say that BST-INSERT(tree, x) promises that, when it returns, tree will contain x and that tree will still be a valid BST.
+Let's say that BST-INSERT(tree, x) promises that when it returns, tree will contain x and that tree will still be a valid BST.

 (For now, to keep things simple, we will just assume that x is not already in the tree; we can handle x already being in the tree pretty simply in our implementation.)